 Alimony is support of a spouse after the divorce is final.
 Alimony is not guaranteed.
 Instead, it is negotiated as part of the overall divorce settlement.
 Whether a spouse gets alimony from the other spouse will be based on an analysis of several factors, including:

-- the income and income capacity of both spouses;
+- Income and income capacity of both spouses;

-- the types of income available to both spouses;
+- Types of income available to both spouses;

-- the contribution of one spouse to the education or career of the other;
+- Contribution of one spouse to the education or career of the other;

-- the extent to which the income of a spouse is changed by childcare obligations;
+- Extent to which the income of a spouse is changed by childcare obligations;

-- the education of the parties and the time it will take for the alimony recipient to obtain training/education to build a new life;
+- Education of the parties and the time it will take for the alimony recipient to obtain training/education to build a new life;

-- the relative assets and liabilities of the parties;
+- Relative assets and liabilities of the parties;

-- the property brought into the marriage by both parties;
+- Property brought into the marriage by both parties;

-- the contribution of a spouse as a homemaker;
+- Contribution of a spouse as a homemaker;

-- the misconduct the parties during the marriage and prior to the date of separation;
+- Misconduct the parties during the marriage and prior to the date of separation;

-- whether the spouse seeking alimony lacks sufficient property to provide for his/her own needs;
+- Whether the spouse seeking alimony lacks sufficient property to provide for their own needs;

 Alimony is a secondary remedy, meaning that, if there are enough in assets to help a lower earning spouse support himself or herself after the divorce, alimony may not be necessary.
 The goal is to sever the financial ties between spouses with the divorce.
 Alimony is necessary and negotiated only if there are not enough assets to help both spouses start a new life.